 Sharding Strategy

-These configuration define the sharding strategy for the entity.
+This configuration defines the sharding strategy for the entity.
 See here for an introduction to the rationale behind sharding and structure of a shard key.

 Every record created by Entity Manager will have a shard key embedded in its hash key.
 By default, this shard key is an empty string, resulting in a single data partition across the entity.